codyduong/Gender-Codes/README.md

 ### Figure 2.2
 <figure>
-  <figcaption>Percentage of bachelors degrees awarded to women in the United States for various disciplines</figcaption>
+  <figcaption>Percentage of bachelors degrees awarded to women in the United States for various disciplines, 1966-2023</figcaption>
   <img src="./media/fig2.2.png" alt="Percentage of bachelors degrees awarded to women in the United States for various disciplines, 1966-2023">
 </figure>